jenross/liri-bot/README.md

 <img src="images/liri-bot-4.png" alt="Terminal window showing Spotify songs associated with 'Say My Name'">

-5. Type the command below and the program will read the "random.txt" file and run the command and search it specifies.
+5. Type the command below and the program will read the `random.txt` file and run the command and search it specifies.

 ```node liri do-what-it-says```